DigitalBridge: Recent investments

 On January 3, 2024, DigitalBridge and Intel jointly launched Articul8, a company providing enterprise generative AI solutions.
 The venture aims to provide advanced AI tools to improve efficiency and innovation in enterprise operations.

 On June 13, 2024, Vantage Data Centers completed a $9.2 billion equity investment round led by DigitalBridge and Silver Lake.

 On September 30, 2024, Verizon and Vertical Bridge reached a $3.3 billion agreement involving the sale and leaseback of telecom tower assets.
 This transaction highlights the ongoing consolidation in the digital infrastructure sector.

 On October 15, 2024, DataBank, a portfolio company of DigitalBridge, announced a $2.0 billion equity raise.
 The round was led by a $1.5 billion investment from AustralianSuper.

 On October 21, 2024, DigitalBridge launched a tender offer to take JTOWER, a Japanese telecom infrastructure provider, private by acquiring a majority stake.
 On October 28, 2024, DigitalBridge announced its agreement to acquire Yondr Group, a company focused on hyperscale data center solutions.
 Terms were undisclosed.

+On December 29, 2025, DigitalBridge and SoftBank Group Corp. announced they had entered into a definitive agreement for SoftBank to acquire DigitalBridge in an all-cash transaction valued at approximately $4 billion.
+Under the terms of the agreement, SoftBank will acquire all outstanding shares of DigitalBridge common stock for $16.00 per share, representing a 15% premium over the company's previous closing price.
+The acquisition is intended to integrate DigitalBridge's $108 billion digital infrastructure portfolio into SoftBank's broader "Artificial Super Intelligence" (ASI) strategy, providing the physical data center and connectivity capacity required for large-scale AI deployment.
+Following the close of the transaction, which is expected in the second half of 2026, DigitalBridge will operate as a standalone subsidiary of SoftBank, maintaining its headquarters in Boca Raton, Florida, with Marc Ganzi continuing to serve as chief executive officer.